umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 This function should take in a query string and return a `Promise` that fulfils with an array of university names.

 Use the following API, <http://universities.hipolabs.com/search?name=name+query+goes+here>, retrieve your result.
-It has a `"name"` parameter to search for universities that start with the given name. **If there are no results (the returned JSON is an empty array), resolve to an empty array.**
+It has a `"name"` parameter to search for universities with a similar name. **If there are no results (the returned JSON is an empty array), resolve to an empty array.**

 ### `fetchUniversityWeather`